coresignal logo white

 Hands-On Support

-Coresignal’s pay-as-you-go customers can receive support only through a contact form, while subscribers and dataset users get a dedicated account manager.
+All Coresignal’s customers can receive support through a contact form, while subscribers and dataset users get a dedicated account manager.
 My account manager was responsive and helpful during local working hours.

 The only thing that left me wanting was technical support for addressing possible API issues round the clock.
 After all, this is not a cheap service, and it’s impossible to ensure 100% uptime for an online tool.